Jessicavazm/JessicaVaz_T3A1/README.md

     console.log(myArr) // ["Girl", "Jess", 31, "Melbourne"]

 ### Splice() method
 This method removes an element from a specified index.
 The first parameter is the element index position and the second parameter is the delete count(how many elements to be deleted).
-This methods changes the original array.
+These methods change the original array.
 When second parameter has not been declared, this method will delete every element starting from the given index.

 It's possible to add elements with the splice method by passing the number 0 in the second parameter.
 The syntax will consist of 3 parameters instead.
 The first is the element index from where the adding will start, the second parameter is 0, the third parameter are the elements to be added to array.